JacobB69420/Deco3801Unity/README.md

 ## Required Unity Packages
 1. PUN - Photon Engine
 2. Free Draw - Simple Drawing on Sprites/2D Textures
+3. Agora Video SDK
+4. Agora Voice SDK
 Please ensure you import these assests into the project before attempting to build.
+This can be done from the Unity assets store.
+Then select the Package manager in the project (Unity Editor) and import the assets.
 ### Setting up Photon Unity Package:
 1. Click "Add to My Assets" on the following URL. https://assetstore.unity.com/packages/tools/network/pun-2-free-119922
 2. This should open the Package Manager in Unity, click Import Package.